 An 'Other Behavior' is a one-time offense, which does not fit into the other provided Behavior categories.
-Multiple Minor Offenses are a series of minor offenses that individually would not result in a Correction or Disciplinary Action but that over time build up to one.
+Multiple Minor Offenses are a series of minor offenses that individually would not result in an Exclusionary Action but that progressively lead to an Exclusionary Action in accordance with district policy.